ml4ai/automates-v2/docs/source/air_spec.md

         "variables" : list of <variable_spec>
         "functions" : list of <function_spec>

-The "date\_created" attribute is a string representing the date+time that the current GrFN was generated (this helps resolve what version of the program analysis code (e.g., for2py) was used).
+The "date\_created" attribute is a string representing the date+time that the current AIR was generated (this helps resolve what version of the program analysis code (e.g., for2py) was used).

-There may be a single GrFN spec file for multiple source code files.
+There may be a single AIR spec file for multiple source code files.

 >CHOICE: A source file may define identifiers and program elements that are then referenced/used in many other system program unit components (other files).
 We can defined the concepts of a "Program" as the collection of source code from a file plus any other files containing source code that it references/uses.
-If we have a single GrFN spec for each "Program", then we will be repeatedly reproducing many identifiers and other program element declarations (variables, functions).
+If we have a single AIR spec for each "Program", then we will be repeatedly reproducing many identifiers and other program element declarations (variables, functions).
 The alternatives are:

 >1.
-A single GrFN spec for a given "Program" and live with the redundant re-representation of source code that is shared across different units.
+A single AIR spec for a given "Program" and live with the redundant re-representation of source code that is shared across different units.
 >2.
-Have a single GrFN spec for each individual file and develop method for importing/using GrFN specs that are used by other GrFN specs.
-(A variant of this approach could allow only including GrFN spec for the parts of the shared source code that are directly relevant to a "Program".)
+Have a single AIR spec for each individual file and develop method for importing/using AIR specs that are used by other AIR specs.
+(A variant of this approach could allow only including AIR spec for the parts of the shared source code that are directly relevant to a "Program".)

->FOR NOW: Go with Option (1): The main target of a GrFN spec file is _all_ of the source code files involved in defining a "Program".
+>FOR NOW: Go with Option (1): The main target of a AIR spec file is _all_ of the source code files involved in defining a "Program".

->FUTURE: Add ability for GrFN specs to "import" and/or "use" other GrFN specs of other modules (leading to the more efficient option (2)).
+>FUTURE: Add ability for AIR specs to "import" and/or "use" other AIR specs of other modules (leading to the more efficient option (2)).

 >FOR NOW: the "source" attribute is a list of one or more `<source_code_file_path>`s.
 The `<source_code_file_path>` identifying a source file is represented the same way as a [`<namespace_path>`](#scope-and-namespace-paths), except that the final name (the name of the file itself) _will_ include the file extension.